akaszynski/keepa/README.rst

     print('ASIN is ' + products[0]['asin'])
     print('Title is ' + products[0]['title'])

 The raw data is contained within each product result.
-Raw data is stored as a dictonary with each key paired with its associated time history.
+Raw data is stored as a dictionary with each key paired with its associated time history.

 .. code:: python